fancyguy/composer-security-check-plugin/README.md

     composer require symfony/symfony --update-with-all-dependencies
     composer audit

-By default this tools downloads the checks from https://github.com/FriendsOfPHP/security-advisories.
+By default this tool uses the checks from https://github.com/FriendsOfPHP/security-advisories.
 You can supply a local version of this repo using

     composer audit --audit-db /path/to/security-advisories